aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/ag-event_api.rst

 |

-15. You may need to refresh the page a few times but you should see your test alert come through momentarily.
+1. You may need to refresh the page a few times but you should see your test alert come through after a minute or two.

 .. thumbnail:: images/ag-event_api/ag-event_api6.png